William-Howard/Project-1/README.md

 it was created with.

-## Important things to explain about Python
+## Important things to explain about Python before we start

 - Python is a software that has C and Java variants.
 - It's used commonly by people who are just starting to learn about coding.
-- Believe it or not, Python has overtaken French as one of the most popular languages taught.
+- Believe it or not, Python has overtaken French as one of the most popular languages taught in schools.
 - It does not require a compiler.
 - Python is an open source language.
 - It is also one of the official languages of Google.

+# What is the purpose of Project 1?